PEDESTRIAN ACCIDENT CLAIMS

 5. Who is at fault in a pedestrian accident?

 But, it is very unusual in legal terms for a car driver not to be at fault.
-Thompsons Solicitors’ road traffic collision lawyers have secured significant damages on behalf of hundreds of injured pedestrians and, in cases where who was at fault is not immediately clear, we will help you determine whether you have a case for compensation.
+Thompsons Solicitors’ road traffic collision lawyers have secured significant damages on behalf of hundreds of injured pedestrians.
+In cases where who was at fault is not immediately clear, we will help you determine whether you have a case.
 We will always be honest about the likely outcome of your case.

 6. Is starting a pedestrian accident compensation claim expensive?

-It’s helpful, but not essential, if you have evidence to support your road traffic accident claim such as: photographs of the accident scene and location, and the names and contact details of any witnesses.
+It’s helpful, but not essential if you have evidence to support your road traffic accident claim such as photographs of the accident scene and location, and the names and contact details of any witnesses.

-If the driver of the vehicle that injured you left the scene without giving their details or was uninsured, you may still be able to make an accident compensation claim.
-Contact our road traffic accident specialists as soon as possible for advice.
+If the driver of the vehicle that injured you left the scene without giving their details or was uninsured, you may still be able to make a claim.

 Our recommendation is to always make a claim as soon as possible, while the details are still fresh in your mind.
-The earlier you claim, the more time your lawyer has to properly prepare your case.
+The earlier you claim; the more time your lawyer has to properly prepare your case.

-10. How can I avoid a pedestrian accident?
+9. How can I avoid a pedestrian accident?